dfahlander/remotable/README.md

 This is a work in progress.
 Code is complete but not tested at all.
 Documentation lies within this readme.

+## Use Cases

+1. Page rendering on client or server depending on state.
+2. Database access from indexedDB when offline, from ServiceWorker when present, or from a backend database when online
+3. Just a way to declare remote functions that will always be remote - an alternate way to REST.
+4. Run a javascript stored procedure in Postgres.
+Declare it in common code.
+On client delegate it to server.
+On server, delegate it further to the database engine.

 ## Sample

 This sample illustrates some piece of isomorphic code that sometimes should run on the server (node), sometimes in the browser, and sometimes in a Web Worker or Service Worker.